rbind/likan/content/en/teach/Science-and-Scientific-Research/_index.md

 # 3. Lecture Notes

-- Part I. Science and Scientific Research [<i class="fa fa-download" style="font-size:1em"></i>](https://appendix.likan.info/Science-and-Scientific-Research/Sci.Res.CH.01.pdf)
+- Part I. Science and Scientific Research
     - 01. What is science
     - 02. Falsifiability
     - 03. Operationism and essentialism